salboro/stringWizard/README.md

 - Apache POI for Excel file processing.

 To build and modify the plugin, clone this repository and open it in IntelliJ IDEA with the Plugin Development SDK configured.

-## Contribution

-Contributions are welcome!
-If you encounter any bugs or have feature requests, please open an issue or submit a pull request. 😊